-3. Onions: I have used pureed onions in this recipe.
-To make a egg curry, most people use finely chopped or grated onions.
-Using chopped onions will yield a chunky egg curry.
+3. Onions: To make a egg curry, most people use finely chopped or grated onions.
+Using chopped onions will yield a slightly chunky egg curry.
 You can use in any form you like.

-4. Tomatoes: This recipe uses pureed tomatoes for best results.
+4. Tomatoes: This recipe can be made with fine chopped or pureed tomatoes.
 Pureed tomatoes will prevent the curry from turning watery.
 In some places, I have seen Dhaba style egg curry is made with grated tomatoes.

 A basic egg curry is made without any cream, cashews or coconut milk.
 We Indians make most regular curries without any of those.
 Only for occasions I do add them.
 Here are some variations you can make to the egg curry.

-2. Cashews : You can also add about 8 to 10 cashews to add a milky aroma to the gravy.
+2. Cashews : You can also add about 10 cashews to add a milky aroma to the gravy.
 They also add volume to the dish.

 - 4 to 5 boiled eggs

-- 1 to 1 ½ tsp ginger garlic paste or finely minced or grated
+- 1 teaspoon ginger garlic paste or finely minced

 - 1 to 1 ¼ cup water (adjust slightly as needed)